 Provided the burden of proof is surmounted, Ohio provides substantial monetary compensation for electrical injuries.
 Ohio has damages cap on certain personal injury awards but those damages caps generally do not apply in electrical injury cases.
 Compensation may be awarded for the following elements where the evidence supports the elements:

 Many electrical injuries sadly result in victim suffering terminal injuries.
 The Ohio Wrongful Death Statute (R.C.
 2125: Action for Wrongful Death) allows a lawsuit to be brought by a beneficiary on behalf of the decedent and his or her Estate.
 The following separate damages may be recoverable depending on the facts in the case.

 The settlement value will depend on a number of variables.
 No electrical injury lawsuit is exactly the same and each case will require an evaluation of the following variables.
 As the evidence is developed, some aspects may become stronger and some weaker, and the lawyer must re-evaluate the case each step of the way.
 The following a list of variables that must be considered in every spinal cord injury settlement process:

 The Lyon Firm has developed compelling evidence in electrical injury cases through the use of life care planners, economists, and medical professionals to present the highest quality evidence and arguments on the Plaintiff’s behalf.
 This work has resulted in significant settlements that enhanced and secured a dignified quality of life for the Plaintiff’s future.

-If you need help determining the root cause of an electrical injury accident or have questions about remedies to access better health care or improve quality of life, call The Lyon Firm to speak directly with Mr. Lyon.
+If you need help determining the root cause of an electrical injury accident or have questions about remedies to access better health care or improve quality of life in Ohio, call Mr. Lyon at 800.513.2403 for a free consultation.